 The focus is on groundwater management here.
-The next section documents a number of cases of local groundwater management and looks into the mechanisms that caused the local regulatory institutions to come about, become effective or disappear.
+The next section documents a number of cases of local groundwater management and looks into the mechanisms that caused the self-regulatory institutions to come about, become effective or disappear.
 The two cases from India describe groundwater recharge movements, augmenting supply.
-In Pakistan, Egypt and Mexico, the focus is on regulating demand.
-In the Mexico and Egypt example, organizations developed, whereas in the Pakistan and India example, management was by norms that developed in response to intensive groundwater use.
-The different political systems may explain the difference with the sometimes rowdy democracy in South Asia giving space to popular movements, whereas the more sanitized one-party rule in Mexico and Egypt are more likely to translate into organized organizations.
+In Pakistan, Egypt and Mexico cases the focus is on regulating demand.
+In the Mexico and Egypt example organizations developed, whereas in the Pakistan and India example management was by norms, that developed in response to intensive ground water use.
+The different political systems may explain the difference with the sometimes rowdy democracy in South Asia giving space to popular movements, whereas the more sanitized one-party rule in Mexico and Egypt more likely to translate in organized organizations.

-On the basis of the cases, an attempt is made to find the common denominators in the geographically and politically diverse examples and analyse what makes local regulation work and where it is constrained.
-The document ends by summing up a number of ideas on promoting local regulated groundwater management.
+On the basis of the cases an attempt is made to find the common denominators in the geographically and politically disperse examples and analyse what makes self-regulation work and where it stands constrained.
+The document ends by summing up a number of ideas on promoting self-regulated groundwater management.